1stfootforward/blog/_posts/2017-06-19-Pelvic-floor-blog.md

 +	Sit, stand or lie down with your legs slightly apart and relax your thighs, buttocks and abdomen muscles.
 Tighten the ring of muscle around 	your front and back passages drawing the pelvic floor muscles up inside.
 Try to complete up to 10 slow squeezes and 10 fast squeezing 			exercises.

 +	Stand with your back to a wall.
 Pressing your back into the wall slowly bend your knees till you are in a sitting position.
 Hold for as 		long as you can, relax and repeat.

-##### Just like our other muscles strengthening them takes time.
-Repeat these exercise 3 – 4 times a week for 2 moths before expecting to she a change.
+##### Just like our other muscles strengthening them takes time
+Repeat these exercise 3 – 4 times a week for 2 months before expecting to see a change.